carlesco/GACD/Codebook.md

 - std: Standard deviation

+## variables

-## The variables present in the "tidydata.txt" dataset is the following
+The columns present in the "tidydata.txt" dataset are the following

 * `subject_ID`: Integer representing the participant number
 * `activity_label`: String, that can have the following values:`WALKING`,`WALKING_UPSTAIRS`,`WALKING_DOWNSTAIRS`,`SITTING`,`STANDING`,`LAYING´

-## Feature Fields.
+### Feature Fields.

 * `tBodyAcc-mean()-X`
 * `tBodyAcc-mean()-Y`